What is a Content Security Policy (CSP)?

 And remember: don't use a static nonce; otherwise, nonces are nonsense.
 Pun intended.

-Option 4: Just allow inline code blocks (not recommended!)
+Option 4: Allow inline code blocks (not recommended!)

-There is one option you can use to enable inline code blocks, but please only use this as a last resort because by enabling this, you open up the possibility for code injection, and the main reason for using a CSP is to block malicious code injection in the first place.
+You can use one option to enable inline code blocks, but please only use this as a last resort because by enabling this, you open up the possibility for code injection, and the main reason for using a CSP is to block malicious code injection in the first place.
 So don't use this option!

 To allow unsafe inline scripts and styles, add the value 'unsafe-inline' in your CSP.
 In this example, we have enabled the use of inline scripts and inline styles.